 Let me be clear.
 The watching world does not need to hear us as Christ-followers spouting cliché Christian phrases about the goodness of God when life is turned upside down.
 There is nothing wrong if these words fall from your lips with authenticity, but there is another way that is much more profound to those watching.

 When someone who loves Jesus feels the safety in their relationship with him to weep and express their lack of understanding as to what he is allowing in their lives, HIS light shines.
 And when that person in their pain and doubt musters through tears, “I’m so confused but I still trust you Jesus,” all of creation sees and praises God as HIS light grows brighter in our world through one of his trusting children.

 The dark can definitely be a time of confusion for most of us.
-However, when we come to realize the dark may not be just about us, our perspective changes and hope is restored, giving us strength to hang-on to Jesus until he moves.
+However, when we come to realize the dark may not be just about us, our perspective changes and hope is restored, giving us the strength to hang on to Jesus until he moves.